Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 Oktober 2024 12.26.46 UTC
+- WIB: Jumat, 11 Oktober 2024 13.33.51 UTC
-- WITA: Jumat, 11 Oktober 2024 13.26.46 UTC
+- WITA: Jumat, 11 Oktober 2024 14.33.51 UTC
-- WIT: Jumat, 11 Oktober 2024 14.26.46 UTC
+- WIT: Jumat, 11 Oktober 2024 15.33.51 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature